 People in certain positions are assumed to be worthy of trust and respect by virtue of their status and role in society, as well as the access (to horn supplies) and influence the position confers upon them; consumers thus trust the provenance and authenticity of rhino horn if the supplier is either a law enforcement, customs or conservation official, or a diplomat with legitimate connections to the source (Interviews with intermediaries, Johannesburg and Massingir, 2013; consumers, Hanoi and Ho Chi Minh City, 2013).
-Law enforcement and customs officers had easy access to confiscated rhino horn while government officials and diplomats who had been posted to South Africa in the past, or family members of diplomats on mission in South Africa were also perceived as credible suppliers of rhino horn with direct links to the source country (Interviews with consumers and suppliers, 2013).
-459 A forensic scientist in Hanoi supported this assumption, stating that horn confiscated at the airport and brought in for testing by the police, customs or CITES management authority was usually the 'real thing' (Interview, Hanoi, 2013).
-460 Law enforcement officials are also known to exercise their position of power to seize illegal horn stocks that never enter the legal chain of custody quantity but quality and diversity of valuable goods that matters.
+Law enforcement and customs officers had easy access to confiscated rhino horn while government officials and diplomats who had been posted to South Africa in the past, or family members of diplomats on mission in South Africa were also perceived as credible suppliers, 2013).459 A forensic scientist in Hanoi supported this assumption, stating that horn confiscated at the airport and brought in for testing by the police, customs or CITES management authority was usually the 'real thing' (Interview, Hanoi, 2013).460 Law enforcement officials are also known to exercise

+458 In his theory of conspicuous consumption Veblen suggests that consumption of valuable goods correlates with the reputability of "a gentleman of leisure" (Veblen 1899: 123).
+Competition between "gentlemen of leisure" may lead to mass accumulation of valuable goods to upstage one another.
+Veblen argues that competition extends to a range of gifts, feasts and "costly entertainments" (Veblen 1899: ibid).
+It is thus not quantity but quality and diversity of valuable goods that matters.
 This assumption is consistent with my findings: I found no empirical evidence in the literature or during data collection that horn consumers had multiple horns on display.
 This seems to indicate that horn fulfils a symbolic function of signalling that its owner holds a certain position and status in society.
 In this instance, the quantity of rhino horn is irrelevant.
 However, possession of this valuable good serves as a 'place holder' for the owner to assert his or her rightful place in society.
 In essence, horn consumers are unlikely 'return customers' unless they are buying gifts for friends or business associates.

-&lt;sup>459 Amman (2015b) made a similar observation after talking to a horn dealer in the northern parts of North Vietnam who had his horn stocks confiscated by members of the drug enforcement unit claiming that they would pay the dealer later.
+459 Amman (2015b) made a similar observation after talking to a horn dealer in the northern parts of North Vietnam who had his horn stocks confiscated by members of the drug enforcement unit claiming that they would pay the dealer later.